Spotify Showcase Feature: A Double-Edged Sword for the Music Industry?

 Conclusion

-While innovations like Spotify Showcase promise a new era of engagement and visibility as well as revenue for Spotify, it comes with inherent challenges for artists.
+While Spotify Showcase promises a new era of engagement and visibility as well as revenue for Spotify, it comes with even more challenges for artists.
 The music industry must tread carefully here, ensuring that genuine talent, creativity, and artist-fan connections aren’t sacrificed at the altar of commercial interests.
-As we navigate this evolving landscape, one thing remains clear: The soul of music must always take precedence over monetary pursuits.
+As we navigate this evolving landscape, the question has to be: is Spotify for artists? or is it only for itself?

 More to explorer